“Make things open, it makes them better,” I said.

 The next morning (24 September) I woke up and I couldn’t move my left arm, it was completely paralysed: “not again, not again,” I thought.
 I stumbled out of bed and into the bathroom, knocking into the bathroom door.
 The left-hand side of my face was tingling and drooping, my speech was a bit slurred.

 Given my previous diagnosis, we assumed that I was having another migraine, but my symptoms did not clear after a couple of hours, and when I went in to hospital, an MRI on my brain scan confirmed what I feared: I’d had a stroke.
-And the doctors said that my previous ‘migraine’ had actually been a ‘TIA’ (a transient ischaemic attack, sometimes called a minor stroke).
+And the doctors said that my previous ‘migraine’ had actually been a ‘TIA’ (a transient ischaemic attack, sometimes called a mini stroke).

 Norman Doidge, a psychiatrist, psychoanalyst, and author of The Brain that Changes Itself and The Brain’s Way of Healing, describes a stroke as “a sudden calamitous blow.
 The brain is punched out from within.
 A blood clot or bleed in the brain’s arteries cuts off oxygen to the brain’s tissues, killing them.”